dask/dask/docs/source/deploying.rst

 -   `Coiled (recommended) <https://coiled.io?utm_source=dask-docs&utm_medium=deploying>`_:
-    this commercial SaaS product handles most of the deployment pain we currently see.
-The free tier is generous enough for most individual users so that it often suffices, even for those who don't want to engage with a commercial company.
+    this commercial SaaS product handles most of the deployment pain we currently see, is easy to use, and quite robust.
+The free tier is generous enough for most individual users, even for those who don't want to engage with a commercial company.
 The API looks like the following.

     .. code-block:: python